-Flexible Manufacturing systems allow the creation of affordable (from 50K USD) manufacturing capacity, that can be efficient for batch sizes from 1 till a few thousand, easy to learn, easy to maintain, easy to upgrade and easy to scale-up.
+A Flexible Manufacturing system allows the creation of an affordable manufacturing capacity (from 50K USD), that can be efficient for batch sizes from a single unit up to a few thousand, and it’s easy to learn, easy to maintain, easy to upgrade and easy to scale-up.

-Flexible Manufacturing pushes to the limit the advantages of Additive Manufacturing, by offering high flexibility also in terms of:
+Flexible Manufacturing pushes the advantages of Additive Manufacturing to the limit, by offering high flexibility also in terms of:

-Besides playing a role of its own for lower batch sizes, Flexible Manufacturing can be a safe and sound entry-level to Industrial Additive Manufacturing.
+Besides playing a role of its own for lower batch sizes, Flexible Manufacturing can be a safe, low-risk entry to Industrial Additive Manufacturing.

 Smart Manufacturing and Flexible Manufacturing